Data Quality Metric Library

 |

-The age (in months) of crash data in terms of the time difference between the RAMM date_added field and the date loaded into REG Insights.
+The age (in months) of the most recently loaded crash data in terms of the time difference between the date added to RAMM and the date loaded into REG Insights.

 Metric Purpose